BurntSushi/blog/content/post/unwrap.md

 The rewritten code lacks `unwrap()`, which is an advantage, but it's circuitous and strange.
-The original code is much simpler, and it is trivial to observe that the `unwrap()` will just never lead to a panic.
+The original code is much simpler, and it is trivial to observe that the `unwrap()` will never lead to a panic.

 ## Why not use `expect()` instead of `unwrap()`?

 `expect()` is like `unwrap()`, except it accepts a message parameter and includes that message in the panic output.
-In other words, it adds a little extra context to a panic message should it occur.
+In other words, it adds a little extra context to a panic message if a panic occurs.

 I think it is a good idea to generally recommend the use of `expect()` over `unwrap()`.
 However, I do not think it's a good idea to ban `unwrap()`